alexanderommel/Custom-Doom-style-engine-OpenGL/README.md

 ![Untitled2](https://user-images.githubusercontent.com/70469919/157700008-f38c4586-1f34-4652-a170-fa25ae9bffbd.png)

-#  Motivation

-I'm learning openGL from (https://learnopengl.com/), but to make the experience more satisfying I decided to create this renderer in parallel as I learn new concepts.

-#  To Do

-- Add things (monsters, ammo, etc) to the level
-- Multiple parent-type sectors

 #  Credits

 - Classes such as a camera, shader, shader_img, resource_manager and texture were obtained from the site https://learnopengl.com/.